 |Binomial name:||Glyptemys insculpta|

 The wood turtle Glyptemys insculpta, is a turtle widespread in the continent of North America, particularly in Canada and the United States.
-In the west it ranges from the region of the Great Lakes and southern Quebec to northeastern Iowa and eastern Minnesota, in the east from south of Nova Scotia to north of Virginia.
+In the west, it ranges from the region of the Great Lakes and southern Quebec to northeastern Iowa and eastern Minnesota, and in the east from south of Nova Scotia to north of Virginia.